-Type camera in the taskbar search box, and then select Camera from the list of applications.
+- Type camera in the taskbar search box, and then select Camera from the list of applications. - 2.
+On select products, type Intel RealSense in the taskbar search box to explore additional features, demos, and apps.

 Using audio

 You can download and listen to music, stream audio content (including radio) from the web, record audio, or mix audio and video to create multimedia.
 You can also play music CDs on the computer (on select models) or attach an external optical drive to play CDs.
 To enhance your listening enjoyment, attach external audio devices such as speakers or headphones.